albirrkarim/react-speech-highlight-demo/README.md

 ## B. TODO

 - [ ] Add discord chat bot using LLM for explaining the API, and just explain what you want to make, and they will give you the code.
-- [ ] Automation End to End Testing, test all APIs, runtime, sequential action, etc...
+- [ ] Automation Brute Force End to End Testing, test all APIs, runtime, sequential action, etc...
 - [ ] Add viseme support for chinese character
+- [ ] Making Hybrid engine timestamp detection
 - [ ] Let me know what you want from this package, the package architecture is scalable to make various feature, please write it on issues tab, or send me discord message @albirrkarim

 <br/>